falkr/ttm4115/pages/prep-interactions.md

 to understand it: Imagine that the events along a lifeline are connected to it by rings.
 The rings can move up and down along the lifeline, and the message can get a different slope depending on the position on the rings.
-Rings attached to the same lifeline can not pass each other.
+Rings attached to the same lifeline cannot pass each other.
 Therefore, the diagrams below all look different, but imply the same ordering among the events, irrespective of their absolute position on the lifelines.
 What counts is that $A$ is received before $B$, and this